jina-ai/clip-as-service/README.md

 We can also switch the input and output of the last program to achieve image-to-text search.
 Precisely, given a query image find the sentence that best describes the image.

-Let's use all sentences from the book "Pride and Prejudice".
+Let's use all sentences from the book 'Pride and Prejudice'.

 ```python
 from docarray import Document, DocumentArray